folio-org/folio-sample-modules/doc/resource-sharing.md

 **ISO ILL** is a rather different alternative to NCIP, based more on older procedures with stamps and forms.

 And finally, we can always **screen-scrape** to get at information that is not exposed, potentially including circulation status.

+## Implementation

+Much of what we need for this already exists in and around MasterKey.

+We can use SP/Pazpar2 to search the member libraries' Z39.50 catalogues for the desired item.
+Many libraries will return OPAC records that give (among other things) circulation status.
+For those that lack this, we can use RTAC-like connectors to scrape this status off their web-sites.

+The loan-rules part, and the UI for maintaining them, does not yet exist -- but we will be building something similar for FOLIO's circulation module, so it should be possible to either use that or adapt it.
+We will also need an engine for evaluating the rules to determine a set of candidate libraries that are able and willing to lend the item.

+Load-balancing in version 1 can just be asking a librarian to choose on the candidate libraries.

+The request can be encoded as a metadata object.
+The ISO ILL standard contains a format that may be suitable; or we may need to extend this or roll our own.

+Sending email is not rocket science, but [fraught with annoying wrinkles](https://blog.codinghorror.com/so-youd-like-to-send-some-email-through-code/).
+I don't think we have NCIP code at this point, but there may be an open-source implementation that we can use.

 ## Notes